segmind/cral-docs/contribute/object-detection.md

 title: Contributing a new object detection network to CRAL
 description: Guide to contribute a new model for object detection
 published: true
-date: 2020-09-08T04:59:52.878Z
+date: 2020-09-08T08:38:58.323Z
 tags:
 editor: markdown
 ---

 > Create a new branch from branch `cral-dev`.
-Suppose you want to integrate a new network called `DetectorPro`, you need to make a new module called **DetectorPro** under **cral.object_detection** and prepare the endpoints as shown below.
+Suppose you want to integrate a new network called `DetectorPro`, you need to make a new module called **DetectorPro** under **cral.models.object_detection** and prepare the endpoints as shown below.
 {.is-info}

 ## 1. Build Checklist

 ### 1.1 DetectorProGenerator

 A generator based on tf.data api which takes in a **ModelConfig** Object and **tfrecord** paths, to create groundtruth.

 > **tfrecords** are serialized images and annotations in protocol buffer format.